2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 - `listing_prepared_mad`

 ## 1. Data Cleaning
-Despite the first preparation dataset,a cleaning process in listing_prepared_bcn & listing_prepared_mad must be taken Before analyzing and modeing , it's essential to ensure our dataset is clean and ready.
-It is necessary to encoded categorical data and normalized features such latitude, longitude, price, amenities (e.g., bedrooms, AC, bathroom, balcony, etc.).
+Despite the first preparation dataset, a cleaning process in listing_prepared_bcn & listing_prepared_mad must be taken before analysing and modeling.
+It's essential to ensure our dataset is clean and ready.
+It is necessary to encoded categorical data and normalised features such as latitude, longitude, price, and amenities (e.g., bedrooms, AC, bathroom, balcony, etc.).

-The diferents proces to cleaning data are descriptive below:
+The different processes for cleaning data are described below:

 ### 1.1 Encoding Categorical Data
 Convert categorical variables such as `...`, `...`, and `...` into numerical values using techniques like one-hot encoding or label encoding.

-### 1.2 Normalizing Data
+### 1.2 Normalising Data
-Standardize features such as price and distance from the city center to have a mean of zero and a standard deviation of one.
+Standardise features such as price and distance from the city centre to have a mean of zero and a standard deviation of one.
 This is especially important for calculations involving distance and price.

 ### 1.3 Calculating Distance
 Calculate the distance of each listing from the city centers using the Haversine formula.
 This can be done in Python.
-If needed, a code snippet can be provided to perform this calculation.

 ## 2. Exploratory Data Analysis (EDA)
-Once is the dataset cleaned is crucial explore the data to understand data structure, uncover patterns and trends, and prepare data for modeling.
-It helps identify relationships, detect anomalies, and guide decisions through visualizations and statistical insights.
+Once the dataset has been cleaned, it is crucial to explore the data to understand data structure, uncover patterns and trends, and prepare data for modeling.
+It helps identify relationships, detect anomalies, and guide decisions through visualisations and statistical insights.
 EDA supports informed, data-driven decision-making.

 ### 2.1 EDA for Barcelona
-Conduct exploratory data analysis specifically for the Barcelona dataset where has been found this outputs.
+Conduct exploratory data analysis specifically for the Barcelona dataset.

 Barcelona offers apartments with an average price of 195 EUR/night.
 It is noticeable that most apartments receive reviews, which can directly influence the price.
 Additionally, being a super-host can increase the price by 10%.
 Barcelona has 18,85 , with 14,848 short-term rentals distributed across 10 neighborhoods, each with different average prices depending on their location and status.